BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-03.md

     > Andra Day, Dave Stewart of the Eurythmics and Philip Bailey and Verdine White of Earth, Wind & Fire will perform during a fundraising gala honoring Prince to benefit the foundation of his second wife, Manuela Testolini.
     >
     > The evening Sunday to raise money for In a Perfect World will be hosted by Anthony Anderson.
-Bobby Brown, Beyonce's mother, Tina Knowles, Chaka Khan and Prince's "Purple Rain" co-star Apollonia Kotero were scheduled to attend.
+Bobby Brown, Beyonce's mother, Tina Knowles, Chaka Khan and Prince's “Purple Rain” co-star Apollonia Kotero were scheduled to attend.

 -----